Silverlink34/notipy/README.md

 ![portainer1](img/portainer4.PNG)

-### 5. Paste in the Redis Timeserver template code and Save
 Copy / Paste the below **Custom Template** code and paste it into the large **Web editor** field on the **Create Custom template** page.
-After pasting in, click the **Create Custom Template** button.

 **Custom Template Code:** (aka the **docker-compose.yml**)

 ```
 services:
   redistimeseries: